Print With Us!

 A very important factor to the final look of your Risograph print is your choice of ink color.
 The inks used in Riso are semi-transparent and made from rice bran oil.
 Their transparency allows for intricate color mixing, and experimentation with overprinting on colored paper.

-Currently, we are offering printing with five ink colors - Black, Fluorescent Pink, Bright Red, Blue and Yellow.
+Currently, we are offering printing with seven ink colors - Black, Fluorescent Pink, Bright Red, Blue, Yellow, Kelly Green, and Cornflower Blue .
 While we hope to expand our offerings in the future, we chose these colors because we believe they offer a great base for experimenting with color mixing, faux-CMYK printing, and eye-popping graphic color combinations!

 We’ve listed our colors below with their hexadecimal and Pantone color codes: